img

 Please Note: Only climbing the Island peak, without high passes trek, You can complete in 18 days.

-High altitude sickness and safety: High-altitude sickness occurs when your body can’t get enough oxygen because the lower air pressure at higher elevation above 3,000m. when you ascend too quickly during the trek.
+High-altitude sickness occurs when your body can’t get enough oxygen because the lower air pressure at higher elevation above 3,000m. when you ascend too quickly during the trek.
 At High elevation anyone at any time can be suffering from high-altitude sickness which is common, you don’t have to be nervous but please be attention.

 Travel Insurance & Rescue: Unfortunate illness or injury can happen to anyone, anywhere.
 In the remote mountain regions where we trek, your safety is paramount.
 Because ground transport to the nearest clinic can be slow, we rely on rapid aerial response.